 Pinehurst Resort & Country Club’s famed Course No. 2 is currently prepping to host the 2024 U.S. Open Championship — what will be Pinehurst’s fourth U.S. Open and 11th USGA championship.
 “Pinehurst has elevated itself to one of the great and historic places in golf in this country,” said Thomas J. O’Toole Jr., USGA president, when making the announcement.
 “Some say it’s our St. Andrews – it’s certainly something special.”

-A decade prior, in 2014, the resort hosted the historic, back-to-back U.S. Open and U.S. Women’s Open Championships.
+A decade prior, in 2014, the resort hosted the historic, back-to-back U.S. Open and U.S. Women’s Open Championships and will do so again in 2029.
 Before that, Pinehurst was the site of U.S. Opens in 2005 and 1999.
 Many consider the 1999 U.S. Open on No. 2 — where Payne Stewart drained a 20-foot putt on the 72nd hole to seal a one-stroke victory over expectant father Phil Mickelson, on Father’s Day, no less — to be the greatest national championship our country has ever contested.

 History was also made during the summer of 2019, when the recently redesigned Pinehurst No. 4 along with No. 2, served as the golf course for the 36-hole match-play final of the 119th U.S. Amateur Championship.
 For the championship match both courses were used, marking the first time the 36-hole U.S. Amateur Championship final has been contested over two golf courses.
 “We’ve always looked at No. 4 not as a tribute course, but as more of a companion course to No. 2,” said architect Gil Hanse.
 “I think it would be a huge mistake to try and replicate, or even come close, to those greens [on No. 2].
 If you play the course (No. 4) and try to think your way through it, you’ll find that a lot of slopes actually move balls toward the greens.”